AokoMercyline/Quotes/README.md

  ## Behavioural Driven Development

- The website allows user to add quote and displays the quote with the quote title,author and quotes itself.
+ * The website allows user to add quote and displays the quote with the quote title,author and quotes itself.
- The user is enable to delete the quote on their own choice.
+ * The user is enable to delete the quote on their own choice.
- The user is enable to upVote and downVote ON the quotes.
+ * The user is enable to upVote and downVote ON the quotes.
- THe user is still not able to see the quote with the most upvote,currently being worked on.
+ * The user is still not able to see the quote with the most upvote,currently being worked on.
+ * On adding quote,it displays below the current quote,so the user has to scroll the page up so thsat he or she sees he  quote.

 ## Development server